-Coillte realises its timber sales through planting and felling on its own estates.
+Coillte realises its timber sales through planting and felling on its own estates and through the management of external partnerships.

 The Coillte estate

 It is Coillte's policy to achieve the maximum volume potential of the estate consistent with sustainable forest management principles (see Section 4).